BitcoinDesign/Guide/guide/inheritance-wallet/introduction.md

 ## Wallet configuration
 Based on these thoughts, Alice and Bob research existing solutions and best practices.
 Eventually they settle on the following setup for their savings wallet:
-- A 2-of-3 primary key set for normal spending.
+- **A 2-of-3 primary key set for normal spending**.
 Since it is a savings wallet, Alice and Bob will spend only very infrequently.
-- A 1-of-3 recovery key set in case something very bad happens while they are still alive and need to recover their funds.
+- **A 1-of-3 recovery key set** in case something very bad happens while they are still alive and need to recover their funds.
 This key set uses the same keys as the primary one.
 It is equivalent to what we cover in the time-based recovery reference design.
-- A dedicated 2-of-3 inheritance key set for David and Christie, which is unlocked after the primary key set has not been used for another 6 months after the activation of the recovery key set.
+- **A dedicated 2-of-3 inheritance key set** for David and Christie, which is unlocked after the primary key set has not been used for another 6 months after the activation of the recovery key set.
 Their lawyer, Edward, will hold the third inheritance key to assist them, if necessary.

 The image below shows in more detail, what the wallet will look like under the hood.
 As you can see, the complete setup contains six keys in total.